 This means that we can practice the guitar even when we don’t have a guitar on us.

-In this lesson I show you how to do this so that you can practice anytime you’re not concentrated on something else (such as while waiting for the bus or being in a queue).
+In this lesson I show you how to do this so that you can practice anytime you’re not concentrating on something else (such as while waiting for the bus or being in a queue).

-5. Warm up appropriately
+5. Warm-up appropriately